Azores Airlines Flight Delay and Cancellation Compensation

 How to Claim Compensation from Azores Airlines

-It’s essential to be aware of the process of claiming the compensation you’re entitled to under EU Regulation 261/2004.
-Here’s what you need to do:
+It’s essential to be aware of how to request the compensation you’re entitled to under EU Regulation 261/2004.
+Here’s how to do it:

-• Fill in our form.
-You’ll need to provide details like your flight number, date, and the problem you faced.
+• Fill in this form.
+You’ll need to provide details such as your flight number, date, and what went wrong.

 • Let our experts help you.
-Once you submit the form, our team will handle the rest.
-We are well-versed in the EU laws thoroughly and will do our best to obtain your rightful compensation.
+Once you submit the form, our team will take over.
+We understand the EU laws thoroughly and will make every effort to get you your compensation.
 You only pay us if we win your case.

-Keep in mind that it is your right as a passenger to claim compensation for a delayed or cancelled flight.
-Regardless of whether your flight was delayed due to operational reasons or mechanical problems, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you qualify for compensation.
+Keep in mind that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
+No matter whether your flight was delayed as a result of operational issues or mechanical problems, if it was not caused by extraordinary circumstances such as inclement weather or air traffic control decisions, you are entitled to compensation.

 Which Azores Airlines Flights are Covered by EU261?

-The air passenger protection regulations of the European Union are far-reaching.
-They cover any flight taking off from an airport within an EU country and every flight landing at an airport in an EU member state provided the airline is based in the EU.
+The air passenger protection regulations of the European Union are comprehensive in scope.
+They cover any flight taking off from an airport in an EU member state and every flight landing at an airport in an EU member state if the flight is operated by an EU airline.

 ItineraryCovered by EU 261